tatsujb/installFAFscript/README.md

  4. only install FAF for me.
  5. go back to the menu from before.

-if you select yes you are then asked whether you want to install FA to default dir and drive (SDA), at your discretion you may choose no and you will be prompted with a Gui to pick the folder.
+If you select **Yes**, you are then asked whether you want to install FA to default dir and drive (SDA), at your discretion you may choose no and you will be prompted with a Gui to pick the folder.

 ### 5th (I chose "yes I do not have FA installed", if not skip this step)